Guide

 Why AI Agents Need Email Addresses

 Email is the internet's de facto identity layer.
 According to Auth0's 2024 Identity Report, 94% of web services use email for registration.
 When AI agents interact with these services autonomously, they need inbox access for signups, OTP verification, agent-to-agent communication, and identity trust chains.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 Why email is the identity layer